ali-master/ios-password-field-crashes/README.md

-# New IOS Keychain bug crashes Apps when typing to autofill password
+# IOS 14 Keychain bug that crashes App when clicking on Password fields

 Since Apple released the IOS v14, The Safari browser in all IOS devices have a problem with the Input type's `password` which the application crashes when you click on the Password Input.
 The problem is The `Keychain` has a critical problem and wants to autofill a user match but will crashes while loading the matches, So I tried so many ways to fix this issue, and I found these solutions: